pixiebyte/Agrisistance/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact
-For any questions or feedback, please reach out to our team at agrisistance@example.com.
+For any questions or feedback, please reach out to our team at amel.feddag@ensia.edu.dz